The Top 50 Best Football Teams of All Time

 The Real Madrid side that won five progressive La Liga trophies somewhere in the range of 1986 and 1990, arrived at three European Cup semi-finals in succession and won consecutive UEFA Cups.
 Regardless of their nickname, the Madrilenos weren't savage enough. they failed to win against Arrigo Sacchi's Milan twice in the European tournaments.

 The recently advanced team shipped only 24 goals and turned into the fourth and last team ever to win the PL the campaign subsequent to winning advancement.
 They were as self-assured in Europe, defeating Malmo and Hamburg in back to back finals.

 Gunter Netzer lauded McGovern's skill in controlling matches, while John Robertson incredibly impressed the Italian mentor Enzo Bearzot.
-"When he has the ball, he can make something" Robertson stated.
+"When he has the ball, he can make something out of nowhere" Robertson stated.

 29. Flamengo 1980-83

-In 1981, The Flamengo team that defeated Liverpool 3-0 in the Intercontinental Cup, won the Copa Libertadores and is regularly reductively depicted as the Zico and 10 others.
+In 1981, The Flamengo team that defeated Liverpool 3-0 in the Intercontinental Cup, won the Copa Libertadores and is always reductively depicted as the Zico and 10 others.

 28. France 1996-2000

 In 1995, Eric Cantona's long suspension helped Zinedine Zidane and Youri Djorkaeff to prove themselves.
 Their trickiness was given a solid defense with Lilian Thuram, Bixente Lizarazu, Laurent Blanc, and Marcel Desailly.
 Only two goals in 7 matches, they won the World Cup ahead of winning Euro 2000 to be considered as one of the best football teams of all time.

 27. Budapest Honved 1950-55